 Axis Landscape Architecture cc was appointed by DIGES as a sub-consultant to complete a Visual Impact Assessment.
-This Visual Impact Assessment (VIA) is a specialist study that forms part of the EIA and addresses the visual affects of the proposed transmission line on the receiving environment.
+This Visual Impact Assessment (VIA) is a specialist study that forms part of the EIA and addresses the visual affects of the proposed development the receiving environment.

-Three alternative positions for the Marang B 400/132kV Substation have been proposed and a $\pm$ 2 km, 400kV power line from the existing Bighorn-Marang or Medupi-Marang 400 kV power line.
+Four alternative positions for the Marang B 400/132kV Substation have been proposed and three corridord for the \pm 2 km, 400kV power line from the existing Bighorn-Marang or Medupi-Marang 400 kV power line.